options-docs/en/README.md

  Performing a POST operation on an account with a valid listenKey will return the current valid listenKey and extend its validity period by 60 minutes.
- The baseurl of the websocket interface is: **wss://vstream.binance.com** User Data Streams are accessed at /ws/ or /stream?streams= Each link can be valid for no more than 6 minutes.
+ The baseurl of the websocket interface is: **wss://vstream.binance.com** User Data Streams are accessed at /ws/ or /stream?streams= Each link can be valid for no more than 5 minutes. send `{"event":"pong"}` to keepalive.
 Please be sure to handle disconnection/reconnection appropriately.
  Account data stream info is not guaranteed to be in strict chronological order.
 Please use the E field for sorting.

  Data is compressed as a GZIP file by default.
 After successful connection, send {"method":"BINARY", "params":["false"], "id":1} to convert to text data.